crossplane/crossplane/design/one-pager-crd-scaling.md

 ### API Server Resource Consumption
-**NOTE:** The initial high [CPU][6] (and high [memory][7]) consumption issues observed in kube-apiserver during OpenAPI v2 spec marshaling have been [addressed][8] by doing the marshaling lazily, i.e., the spec is not computed until the first request arrives.
-This behavior is available in the following Kubernetes branches and patch releases (and thereafter):
+**NOTE:** The initial high [CPU][6] (and high [memory][7]) consumption issues observed in kube-apiserver during OpenAPI v2 spec marshaling have been [addressed][8] by doing the marshaling lazily, i.e., the OpenAPI v2 spec is not marshaled until the first request arrives.
+Prior to this fix, when Crossplane package manager is installing CRDs from a provider package, the API server has to constantly marshal the updated OpenAPI v2 spec for each CRD registered.
+This updated behavior is available in the following Kubernetes branches and patch releases (and thereafter):

 | Release Branch | Patch Version |
 |----------------|---------------|